Working Together We Are Improving Our Region

 We are not afraid to take "deep dives" into impact that can take years to accomplish with help from multiple partners.
 Our role is as a convener, collaborator, "incentivizer" and funder to help:

 - make long-term commitments to success

-Over the years collaborative efforts have ranged from stabilizing the arts to re-energizing our region's economy, getting our youngest residents off to great starts in life, and reducing homelessness.
+Over the years collaborative efforts have helped stabilize the arts, re-energizing our region's economy, get our youngest residents off to great starts in life, and reduce homelessness.
 After incubating initiatives we typically launch them as their own nonprofits or as part of other organizations and then focus on new challenges.